subugoe/typo3-pazpar2/Documentation/README.rst

 Z39.50 servers, normalising, merging and deduplicating the results and providing them for presentation.

-The pazpar2 TYPO3 extension provides two plug-ins for content elements that let the user initiate search queries and display the results:
+The pazpar2 TYPO3 extension provides three plug-ins for content elements that let the user initiate search queries and display the results:

 -  *pazpar2* offering a standard search interface for a pazpar2 service